 Shareholders have the right to vote on items that impact their shareholdings, for example, a merger or takeover, as well as executive compensation packages.
 Under the two-strikes rule, the board may be voted out of office if shareholders of companies listed on the ASX vote down a company's executive remuneration package two years in a row.

 Shares have 'limited liability' legal status, which means shareholders have no liability beyond the money paid for their shares.
 If the company fails, the most a shareholder can lose is the value of their shares.

 But because shares are a form of equity ownership, shareholder claims on the assets and income of a corporation rank behind the claims of creditors.
 This means that shareholders may not receive any money in the event of insolvency.

 Companies can issue different types of shares, such as ordinary and preference shares.

-Preference shares are a kind of hybrid share, with features of both debt and equity.
-Preference shareholders are guaranteed a certain dividend return, but often do not have the right to vote.
+Preference shares are hybrid shares with debt and equity features.
+Preference shareholders are guaranteed a certain dividend return but often do not have the right to vote.

 Ordinary shares, by contrast, do not guarantee the payment of dividends.
 The company's board will decide when to declare a dividend and the amount per share.

-Ordinary shareholders have the right to the residual profits of the company, i.e., any profits that are left over after all creditors and preference shareholders are paid.
+Ordinary shareholders have the right to the residual profits of the company, that is, any leftover profits after it pays all creditors and preference shareholders.

 If a company is not profitable, it may not declare dividends.
 Equally, the board may decide to reinvest profits into the business rather than pay them to shareholders as dividends.
 For investors seeking passive income, however, ASX shares with a strong history of dividend payments are an attractive option, and many also offer the benefit of franking credits.